Skip to main content

 Curriculum At-A-Glance

-UArizona's new General Education curriculum focuses on perspective-taking, interdisciplinary thinking, and reflection.
+The University of Arizona's General Education curriculum focuses on perspective-taking, interdisciplinary thinking, and reflection.
 The program is 32 units in total and has been designed to respond to faculty and student feedback and to align with the Arizona Board of Regents' (ABOR) General Education policy.

 UNIV 101